How to arrange a DIY funeral

 Hiring a gravedigger if your chosen funeral is a burial

-When arranging a funeral yourself, the cemetery may not provide a gravedigger within the costs of the burial.
-If this is the case you will need to engage with the services of a professional gravedigger.
+When arranging a DIY funeral, the cemetery may not provide a gravedigger within the costs of the burial.
+If this is the case, you will need to engage with the services of a professional gravedigger.
 Each cemetery may have different rules for how the grave should be dug, so it’s best to check with your chosen cemetery beforehand.

 Transportation of the deceased